Dine in a snow globe, escape dragons at the castle, get nostalgic at a pop-up retro arcade and more for March Break.

 Indoor entertainment

 If you’re looking for a full day of activities, start at Ripley’s Aquarium of Canada before ending your day across the street at the Rec Room.
-Kids can play virtual reality games, ping pong, shuffleboard and throwback arcade games like Pac-Man and Kung Fu Panda while parents sip on craft beer or a cocktail.
+Kids can play virtual reality games, ping pong, shuffleboard, and throwback arcade games like Pac-Man and Kung Fu Panda while parents sip craft beer or a cocktail.

 For those with energetic young kids, Bubble Toronto is a fun destination.
 Their inflatapark will tire kids out, and their black light laser tag will intrigue the older kids.